Yakutat & the Hubbard Glacier in Alaska

 We have driven dozens of road trips all across North America!
 But one of our favorite destinations, Yakutat, is not accessible by car, truck or SUV.

-Surrounded by Wrangell-St. Elias National Park and the Tongass National Forest, Yakutat attracts a wide variety of outdoor enthusiasts to hike beaches, float rivers, explore bays and passages, climb mountains, view glaciers, snowboard, and surf remote breaks.
+Surrounded by Wrangell-St. Elias National Park and Preserve and the Tongass National Forest, Yakutat attracts a wide variety of outdoor enthusiasts to hike beaches, float rivers, explore bays and passages, climb mountains, view glaciers, snowboard, and surf remote breaks.

 Also a world-class birding destination, Yakutat provides the opportunity to view over 200 species including many rarities.